-

 You'll need to obtain a commercial driver's license (CDL) if you intend to drive any of the following:

-- A vehicle whose actual, registered, or gross vehicle weight rating (GVWR) is over 26,000 pounds and is towing a vehicle with an actual, registered, or GVWR of over 10,000 pounds (class A license)
+• A vehicle whose actual, registered, or gross vehicle weight rating (GVWR) is over 26,001 lbs and is towing a vehicle with an actual, registered, or GVWR of over 10,000 lbs (Class A license).

-- A vehicle whose actual, registered, or GVWR is over 26,000 pounds and is not towing another vehicle with a GVWR over 10,000 pounds (class B license)
+• A vehicle whose actual, registered, or GVWR is over 26,001 lbs and is not towing another vehicle with a GVWR over 10,000 lbs (Class B license).

-- A vehicle weighing under 26,000 pounds and designed to either transport at least 16 people (including the driver) or carry hazardous materials (class C license)
+• A vehicle or combination of vehicles with a GVWR under 26,000 lbs designed to either transport at least 16 passengers (including the driver) or carry hazardous materials (Class C license).

 Certain driving professions require having endorsements in addition to a CDL, while others don't require a CDL.